greenplum-db/PivotalR-archive/README.md

 =======

-PivotalR is a package that enables users of R, the most popular open source statistical programming language and environment to interact with the Pivotal (Greenplum) Database as well as Pivotal HD/HAWQ for Big Data analytics.
+PivotalR is a package that enables users of R, the most popular open source statistical programming language and environment to interact with the [Pivotal (Greenplum) Database](http://www.greenplum.com/products/greenplum-database) as well as [Pivotal HD](http://www.greenplum.com/products/pivotal-hd) / [HAWQ](http://www.greenplum.com/blog/dive-in/hawq-the-new-benchmark-for-sql-on-hadoop) for Big Data analytics.
 It does so by providing an interface to the operations on tables/views in the database.
 These operations are almost the same as those of data.frame.
 Thus the users of R do not need to learn SQL when they operate on the objects in the database.